 Details of the new terminal at LaGuardia International Airport

-The new terminal will be a 1,300,000ft², state-of-the-art facility that will replace the existing Terminal B. It will feature 35 gates, dual pedestrian bridges that connect the terminal to two island concourses, and a new light-filled central hall that connects it with Terminal C.
+The new terminal is a 1.3 million square foot state-of-the-art facility that will replace the existing Terminal B. It will feature 35 gates, dual pedestrian bridges that connect the terminal to two island concourses, and the new light-filled Grand Central Parkway that connects it with Terminal C.

 The design enables improved airline circulation and gate flexibility leading to reduced delays.
-The terminal interiors will be made easy for the passengers to navigate, facilitating efficient movement.
+The terminal interiors will facilitate easy navigation and efficient movement of passengers.
 Additional space will be provided for security check-in to reduce waiting times as the passengers pass through mandatory security screening.

 The terminal will also house a variety of food, retail and beverage concessions that reflect regional and national offerings and spacious waiting areas with enhanced seating capacity.

-The project aims for LEED Gold certification for sustainable design and will have enough natural light at all levels.
-It will be designed to meet all governmental or industry guidelines for environment-friendly and sustainable buildings and in accordance with the Port Authority's sustainable building guidelines.
+The project aims for LEED v4 certification for sustainable design, as well as the Envision Rating System.
+It will be designed to meet all governmental or industry guidelines for environmentally friendly and sustainable buildings and in accordance with the Port Authority’s sustainability guidelines.

 Construction of the new terminal

-Construction of the new terminal will take place while the airport continues its operations.
-Of the total 35 gates of the new terminal, half will be open in 2018, while the other half will open in two phases, one in 2020 and the other in 2021.
-The new terminal will commence operations in early-2020.
+Construction of the new terminal took place while the airport continued its operations.
+Of the total 35 gates at the new terminal, 11 were opened in 2018, while the remaining seven will open in early 2019.

-The contract to design, build, operate and maintain the new terminal was awarded to LaGuardia Gateway Partners (LGP), which is a consortium of firms, including Vantage Airport Group; Meridiam, a construction joint venture of Skanska and Walsh Construction; and a design joint venture of HOK and Parsons Brinckerhoff.
+The contract to design, build, operate and maintain the new terminal was awarded to LaGuardia Gateway Partners (LGP), which is a consortium of firms, including Vantage Airport Group, Skanska and Walsh Construction construction joint venture Meridiam, and a design joint venture of HOK and Parsons Brinckerhoff.
 The contract represents the biggest public-private partnership (PPP) deal in the state.

 The project will also provide opportunities for contractors in the borough of Queens and throughout the New York Metropolitan Region.